KislakCenter/VisColl/README.md

 VisColl
 =======

-This project is for building models of the physical collation of manuscript, and then visualizing them in various ways.
-The project is led by Dot Porter at the [Schoenberg Institute for Manuscript Studies](https://schoenberginstitute.org/) at the University of Pennsylvania, in collaboration with the [Old Books New Science](https://oldbooksnewscience.com/) lab at the University of Toronto.
+This project is for building models of the physical collation of manuscripts, and then visualizing them in various ways.
+The project is led by Dot Porter at the [Schoenberg Institute for Manuscript Studies](https://schoenberginstitute.org/) at the University of Pennsylvania, in collaboration with the [University of Toronto Libraries](https://onesearch.library.utoronto.ca/about) and the [Old Books New Science](https://oldbooksnewscience.com/) lab.
 Collaborators include Alexandra Gillespie, Alberto Campagnolo, and Conal Tuohy.

 The core of VisColl is the data model, which is described below.
 There is a schema and example data models in the Data section of this repo.
 The Collation Modeler and Collation Visualization described here are SIMS-developed implementations, and serve as proof of concept for the project.
-For more information on the Digital Tools for Manuscript Study under development at OBNS, visit [their website here](https://digitaltoolsmss.library.utoronto.ca/).
+For more information on the Viscoll web application, currently under development at the University of Toronto, through the Digital Tools for Manuscript Study project, visit [their website here](https://digitaltoolsmss.library.utoronto.ca/).

 ![screenshot of VisColl output](https://raw.githubusercontent.com/leoba/VisColl/master/Screen%20Shot%202016-06-18%20at%208.27.34%20AM.png)